The Bell in Hand Tavern

 The Bell in Hand survived the temperance movement and managed to stay in business during Prohibition, operating a speakeasy in the basement while maintaining a restaurant on the main floor.
 This period of secret drinking and hidden activities is said to be when much of the tavern's paranormal activity began, though reports of hauntings date back to the 19th century.

 Today, the Bell in Hand Tavern operates at 45 Union Street, steps from Faneuil Hall.
 It continues to serve as a popular gathering place for locals and tourists alike, offering traditional pub fare and a full bar.
 The current owners embrace the tavern's long history and its haunted reputation, recognizing that both the living and the dead have made the Bell in Hand what it is—an enduring piece of Boston history.
+Its ghosts are part of a city-wide phenomenon — discover why the spirits of Boston have never moved on.

 Visitor Information